bladeba/MSX/Enhanced Games/Galious - enhanced/readme.md

 Changelog:

+   **V 1.03** :

+               - Fixed: Some special items don't appear in screen.

+               - Fixed: In "Castle Song" there was a instrument very annoying, we have cut that high frequency.
+Commented by **Wolf**

+               - Added: Intro and Outro translated to Japanese, Thanks to [Takamichi Suzukawa](https://www.msx.org/users/takamichi)

+               - Added: Popolon and Aphrodite description translated to Japanese.

    **V 1.02** :

-               - Fixed: When there is a special item in that room and you die, then the item doesn´t appear correctly.
+               - Fixed: When there is a special item in that room and you die, then the item doesn't appear correctly.

                - Fixed: Sometimes the *World X* or *Castle* texts in scoreboard don't show correctly.